Skip to product information

 • Frying and sautéing savoury dishes

-• Roasting vegetables and other cooked foods
+• Roasting vegetables and cooked foods

-• Adding rich buttery flavour to curries, rice, and lentil dishes
+• Adding rich buttery flavour to curries, rice and lentil dishes

 • Greasing pans or cooking surfaces

-• Applying in small amounts to very dry areas of skin in simple DIY care
+• Applying in small amounts to very dry areas of skin

 This Product Is For: